Psychedelic/dank-docs/docs/xtc/getting-started.md

 ### Depositing cycles to your Cycles Token (XTC) balance

 You can get your first Cycles Token (XTC) balance by either depositing cycles to the XTC Token Canister to mint them (see below), or getting a one-time redeem of 100$ worth of cycles from DFINITY's [Cycles Faucet tool](https://faucet.dfinity.org/), selecting the option to redeem them as Dank's Cycles Token (XTC)!

+(**If you used the faucet already**, and chose the Cycles Wallet option but want to migrate to Cycles Tokens (XTC) [see this example](#using-dfx-deploy-with-cycles-token-xtc).)

+#### Depositing from a personal Cycles Wallet

-You can deposit cycles into the XTC canister from a personal cycle wallet directly.
+You can deposit cycles into the XTC canister from a personal cycles wallet directly.
 The cycles are locked in the XTC canister to "mint" your 1-1 Cycles Token (XTC), tied to your Principal ID.
 To send cycles from a personal cycle wallet it must be deployed to a public subnet on mainnet, it must have cycles and be set as the wallet against dfx.
-In the following `mint` command the AMOUNT to deposit is in cycles (You should change the amount)
+In the following `mint` command the AMOUNT to deposit is in cycles (You should change the amount).

 ```bash
 $ dfx canister --network=ic --wallet=$(dfx identity --network=ic get-wallet) call --with-cycles AMOUNT aanaa-xaaaa-aaaah-aaeiq-cai mint "(principal \"$(dfx identity get-principal)\")"